 In addition, Voya Foundation provides funding to a select group of partners to promote employee engagement and disaster relief.
 Voya Foundation is not currently soliciting new partnerships in employee engagement or disaster relief.

-Due to the volume of inquiries received, Voya Foundation is unable to hold preliminary conversations with applicants.
-If you believe your organization’s program focus aligns with our giving priorities, please apply online and our staff will be in contact if we would like to fund your proposal or more closely tailor it to meet our needs.
+Due to the volume of inquiries received, Voya Foundation is unable to hold preliminary conversations with potential partners.
+Additionally, applications are accepted on an invitation-only basis.
+If you believe your organization’s program focus aligns with our giving priorities, please send information to [email protected] and our staff will be in contact if we would like to fund your proposal or more closely tailor it to meet the needs of our communities.

 Voya Foundation will never solicit funds or collect personally identifiable information for the purposes of soliciting funds.
 Please contact us at [email protected] if you are solicited to contribute money or asked to provide personally identifiable information to Voya Foundation.